Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 The Joint Legislative Auditing Committee (Committee) has the authority to enforce provisions against local governmental entities when they fail to submit financial reports required by law.
 The following information is provided to assist local governments with questions regarding financial reporting requirements.
 Contact information is provided for various offices with responsibilities related to financial reporting if additional assistance is needed.

-All counties, municipalities, and special districts are required to complete an annual financial report (AFR) for each fiscal year.
-Counties, municipalities and independent special districts are required to submit the AFR to the Department of Financial Services (DFS).
-Any dependent special district that is a component unit (as defined by generally accepted accounting principles (Governmental Accounting Standards Board Statement No. 14, The Financial Reporting Entity)) of the county or the municipality to which it is dependent is required to provide that entity the financial information necessary to comply with the AFR reporting requirements.
+All counties, municipalities, and special districts are required to complete an electronic annual financial report (AFR) for each fiscal year.
+Counties, municipalities and independent special districts are required to complete and to submit the AFR to the Department of Financial Services (DFS) using the DFS Local Government Electronic Reporting (LOGER) system.
+Any dependent special district that is a component unit (as defined by generally accepted accounting principles (Governmental Accounting Standards Board Statement No. 61, The Financial Reporting Entity)) of the county or the municipality to which it is dependent is required to provide that entity the financial information necessary to comply with the AFR reporting requirements.
 It is then the county's or the municipality's responsibility to include the financial information of the dependent special district in its AFR.
 A dependent special district that is not determined to be a component unit of the county or the municipality to which it is dependent is required to file the AFR with the DFS.

-In addition, all counties, and municipalities and special districts that meet a certain threshold for revenues or expenditures/expenses are also required to have an annual financial audit (audit) of their accounts and records conducted by an independent certified public accountant (CPA).
+In addition, all counties, and municipalities and special districts that meet a certain threshold for revenues or total expenditures/expenses are also required to have an annual financial audit (audit) of their accounts and records conducted by an independent certified public accountant (CPA).
 Audits are required to be submitted to both the DFS and the Auditor General.
 Each year, these offices provide the Committee with a list of all entities that have failed to comply with these financial reporting requirements.
 The Committee may choose to take action pursuant to s.
 11.40(2), F.S., against noncompliant entities.
 For counties and municipalities, the Committee may direct the DFS and the Department of Revenue (DOR) to withhold any funds due to the entity that are not pledged for bond debt service satisfaction until they have complied with the law.
-For special districts, the Committee may direct the Department of Economic Opportunity (DEO) to begin legal proceedings against the special district to compel compliance or declare the special district inactive pursuant to the provisions of s.
-189.4044, F.S., if applicable.
+For special districts, the process varies based on the manner in which each special district is created.
+If certain criteria are met, the Department of Economic Opportunity (DEO) may declare the special district inactive pursuant to the provisions of s.
+189.062, F.S., or begin legal proceedings against the special district to compel compliance pursuant to the provisions of s.
+189.067(3), F.S.

 Annual Financial Report (AFR) Required by Section 218.32, Florida Statutes